awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 FOR \{ ALL \| COPY \| UNLOAD \} \[, \.\.\.\]   <a name="grant-for"></a>
-Specifes the SQL command for which the privilege is granted\.
+Specifies the SQL command for which the privilege is granted\.
 You can specify ALL to grant the privilege on the COPY and UNLOAD statements\.
 This clause applies only to granting the ASSUMEROLE privilege\.

+ALTER
+Grants the ALTER privilege to users to add or remove objects from a datashare, or to set the property PUBLICACCESSIBLE\.
+For more information, see [ALTER DATASHARE](r_ALTER_DATASHARE.md)\.

+SHARE
+Grants privileges to users and user groups to add data consumers to a datashare\.
+This privilege is required to enable the particular consumer \(account or namespace\) to access the datashare from their clusters\.
+The consumer can be the same or a different AWS account, with the same or a different cluster namespace as specified by a globally unique identifier \(GUID\)\.

+ON DATASHARE *datashare\_name*   <a name="grant-datashare"></a>
+Grants the specified privileges on the referenced datashare\.

+USAGE
+When USAGE is granted to a consumer account or namespace within the same account, the specific consumer account or namespace within the account can access the datashare and the objects of the datashare in read\-only fashion\.

+TO NAMESPACE 'clusternamespace GUID'
+Indicates a namespace in the same account where consumers can receive the specified privileges to the datashare\.
+Namespaces use a 128\-bit alphanumeric GUID\.

+TO ACCOUNT 'accountnumber'
+Indicates the number of another account whose consumers can receive the specified privileges to the datashare\.

+ON DATABASE *shared\_database\_name> \[, \.\.\.\]*   <a name="grant-datashare"></a>
+Grants the specified usage privileges on the specified database that is created in the specified datashare\.

+ON SCHEMA* shared\_schema*   <a name="grant-datashare"></a>
+Grants the specified privileges on the specified schema that is created in the specified datashare\.

-### GRANT MODEL privileges<a name="r_GRANT-MODEL-parameters"></a>
+#### GRANT MODEL privileges<a name="r_GRANT-MODEL-parameters"></a>

 |  |